-The Ministry of Healthy Living and Sport and the Ministry of Environment are reviewing and revising this regulation.
+The Ministry of Health Services and the Ministry of Environment are reviewing and revising this regulation.
 For more information, and to view the ministries’ policy intentions paper, see Proposed Changes to the Solid Fuel Burning Domestic Appliance Regulation.

 Environment Canada has created a Model Municipal Bylaw for Regulating Wood Burning Appliances (PDF: 798 KB/51 pages).

 It is intended to help municipalities establish a bylaw on wood-burning appliances in areas where these appliances are causing significant air quality problems.